AdamUWA/coronerLite/README.md

 ### Ollama

-First you'll need to install the Ollama model server so that we can locally interact with the various LLMs we'll be using.
-You can download and install ollama from [here](https://ollama.com/).
+First you'll need to install the Ollama model server so that we can locally interact with the generative LLMs.
+You can download and install Ollama from [here](https://ollama.com/).

 We'll be using at least three different generative LLM models in addition to the embedding model for the vector database so you'll need to pull these models from the ollama catalog to your local machine.
 Once you have ollama installed and running you can start by installing the embedding model.